Judge's knuckles rapped over U of T appointment interference; can stay on bench

 “The inference that such influence played a role in that decision is the basis of the concern about academic freedom but, as I see it, that inference is not justified,” Cromwell concluded

-University president Meric Gertler said last month he was reaching out to Azarova in an effort to mend fences.
-She could not immediately be reached for comment Friday.
+University president Meric Gertler had said he would reach out to Azarova in an effort to mend fences.
+Azarova said on Friday she did receive an apology from the university in late March for breach of confidentiality, as Cromwell had recommended.
+She did not comment on the panel decision.

 This report by The Canadian Press was first published May 21, 2021.